 2 | Purchase before 31/1/2018 Sale after 31/1/2018 but before 1/4/2018 | Exempt under Section 10(38) |

 3 | Purchase before 31/1/2018 Sale on or after 1/4/2018 | LTCG taxable.
-Gains accrued before 31/1/2018 exempt.
+However, Gains accrued before 31/1/2018 are exempt.
 Capital Gains computed in the manner as discussed above |

 4 | Purchase after 31/1/2018 Sale on or after 1/4/2018 | LTCG taxable.
-Capital Gains computed in the manner as discussed above |
+Capital Gains computed as Sales Price less Actual Cost of Acquisition |

-Note: The above table has been prepared with a presumption that all gains are long term.
+Note: The above table has been prepared with a presumption that all gains are long-term.

-The LTCG for these shares shall be calculated by considering the FMV on 31st January, 2018 as the COA of such shares thereby exempting gains until 31st January, 2018 from tax.
+The LTCG for these shares shall be calculated by considering the FMV on 31st January 2018 as the COA of such shares, thereby exempting gains until 31st January 2018 from tax.

 If the net result for any assessment year is a loss, other than a capital gain, the assessee is entitled to have the amount written off against his income from any other source under the same head.